 LEGOLAND California is an awesome place to spend the day during your Southern California vacation.
 Today we are sharing our best LEGOLAND California tips, the LEGOLAND attractions you can’t miss, and how to plan your day at the California theme park.

-LEGOLAND California is located in Carlsbad, California.
-It is about 60 miles south of Disneyland and 35 miles north of San Diego.
-We stayed at the West Inn and Suites and it was a great option.
+We stayed at the West Inn and Suites and it was a great option for staying close to the park.
 They offer shuttles and are less than a 10 minute drive to the parks.

 LEGOLAND California Tips

 Arrive 30 minutes prior to park opening.
 If you are staying on-site check for early entry for hotel guests.

 Pack Snacks and Drinks

 Legoland California allows small snacks and water inside the park.
 We packed a small backpack with easy grab and go options.
 No coolers are allowed.
 Use your own judgement when packing for the park.